 1. “But we don’t have any cash on hand.”

-One of the biggest misconceptions about crime insurance is that organizations with minimal cash exposure don’t need it.
-But the truth is, business fraud is pretty common.
-In 2018 alone, the Canadian Anti-Fraud Centre (CAFC) reported 2,263 incidents of business fraud, with a total reported loss of $17,501,617.
-As companies have moved toward online payment systems, fraudsters have moved toward computer-based fraud–which almost never involves cash.
+One of the biggest misconceptions about fraud?
+Organizations with minimal cash exposure don’t need it.
+But as companies implement online payment systems, fraudsters have moved toward computer-based fraud–which rarely involves cash.

 Besides cash theft, business crime includes:

-- Misappropriation of Assets – By far the most common type of business crime, theft of company assets–like cash, services, inventory, equipment, property, vehicles, and time–constitutes 85% of reported employee fraud cases in Canada.
+Misappropriation of Assets: Theft of company assets, like cash, services, inventory, equipment, property, vehicles, and time.
 Examples of this include: falsifying expense reports, purchase order schemes, credit card abuse, cheque forgery or tampering, and more.

-- Financial Statement Fraud – Comprising 14% of reported occupational fraud cases in Canada, financial statement fraud is when balance sheets, income statements, and the like are altered with the intention of skimming funds.
+Financial Statement Fraud: When balance sheets, income statements, and the like are altered with the intention of skimming funds.
 Examples include: falsifying sales records, inflating assets and invoice accounts, overbilling, unauthorized billing, money transfers, and more.

 2. “But I trust my staff.”

 Every business owner wants to believe that their employees are honest and hardworking, especially if they’ve been handpicked.
 Still, reports across the board show that the greatest damage to Canadian organizations is inflicted by internal persons in a position of trust.
-According to PwC’s 2020 Global Economic Crime and Fraud Survey, there’s a roughly even split–almost 40% each–between frauds committed by internal and external perpetrators, with the remainder being mainly collusion between the two.
 Why?
 Because internal fraudsters are less likely to get caught.
 And because employees, especially trusted ones, know exactly where confidential data lies, how much it’s valued, and what controls they can bypass to access it.

 3. “But I’m too small.”

 Don’t underestimate the likelihood–or the repercussions–of an attack from within.
-Small-to-medium sized enterprises have the highest risk of occupational fraud and suffer the greatest monetary losses.
-In fact, SMEs with fewer than 100 employees incur a median loss of $200,000 due to fraud.
+Small-to-medium sized enterprises with fewer than 100 employees have the highest risk of occupational fraud and suffer the greatest monetary losses.
 Here’s why:

-- Longevity – Trust can lead to a long-lasting scheme.
-On average, internal fraudsters don’t get detected for about 16 months, which means that stolen assets could be long gone by the time anyone even realizes they’re missing.
+Trust can lead to a long-lasting scheme, which means that stolen assets could be long gone by the time anyone even realizes they’re missing.